luisgepeto/CodeKatas/BloomFilters/README.md

+# How to run

+Navigate to the SpellChecker.Demo repo and run with the following command

+* For English: `dotnet run -l en -t "text to verify"`
+* For Spanish: `dotnet run -l es -t "texto a verificar"`
+* To run diagnostics (takes a while) `dotnet run -d`

 # [Kata05: Bloom Filters](http://codekata.com/kata/kata05-bloom-filters/)

 There are many circumstances where we need to find out if something is a member of a set, and many algorithms for doing it.
 If the set is small, you can use bitmaps.
 When they get larger, hashes are a useful technique.
 But when the sets get big, we start bumping in to limitations.
 Holding 250,000 words in memory for a spell checker might be too big an overhead if your target environment is a PDA or cell phone.
 Keeping a list of web-pages visited might be extravagant when you get up to tens of millions of pages. **Fortunately**, there’s a technique that can help.